TiKeil/perturbations-for-2d-data/README.md

 git clone https://github.com/TiKeil/Masterthesis-LOD.git
 ```

-In order to connect 'gridlod' to our new files, you need to work with a virtual environment.
+In order to connect 'gridlod' with our new files, you need to work with a virtual environment.
 First, you construct this environment and then you activate it.

 ```
 virtualenv -p python2 venv2